nataliecardot/react-neighborhood-map/README.md

 To display venue information for clicked markers, I used the [Foursquare Places API](https://developer.foursquare.com/places-api).

-To deploy to GitHub Pages, I used the GH Pages [package](https://www.npmjs.com/package/gh-pages), with the help of [this tutorial](https://codeburst.io/deploy-react-to-github-pages-to-create-an-amazing-website-42d8b09cd4d).
+To deploy to GitHub Pages, I used the `gh-pages` [package](https://www.npmjs.com/package/gh-pages), with the help of [this tutorial](https://codeburst.io/deploy-react-to-github-pages-to-create-an-amazing-website-42d8b09cd4d).